apfeltee/reddpics/README.md

 All supported options:

-    -o, --outputdir=<s>    Output directory to download images to. default is './r_<subredditname>' -m, --maxpages=<i>     Maximum pages to fetch (note: values over 10 may not work!) (default: 10) -l, --limit=<i>        How many links to fetch per page.
-Maximum value is 100 (default is 100) (default: 100) -s, --section=<s>      What to download. options are 'hot', 'top', and 'controversial'. default is 'top' (default: top) -t, --time=<s>         From which timespan to download. options are day, week, month, year, and all. default is all (default: all)
+    -o, --outputdir=<s>    Output directory to download images to. default is './r_<subredditname>'.
+                           You can use '%s' as template (for example, when downloading from several subreddits) -m, --maxpages=<i>     Maximum pages to fetch (note: values over 10 may not work!) (default: 10) -f, --filesize=<i>     Maximum filesize for images (default: 5000000) -l, --limit=<i>        How many links to fetch per page.
+Maximum value is 100 (default: 100) -s, --section=<s>      What to download. options are 'new', 'hot', 'top', and 'controversial'.
+(Default: top) -t, --time=<s>         From which timespan to download. options are 'day', 'week', 'month', 'year', and 'all'.
+(Default: all)
     -u, --username=<s>     Your reddit username - overrides 'REDDPICS_USERNAME'
     -p, --password=<s>     Your reddit password - overrides 'REDDPICS_PASSWORD'
     -a, --apikey=<s>       Your API key - overrides 'REDDPICS_APIKEY'
     -i, --appid=<s>        Your API appid - overrides 'REDDPICS_APPID'
+    -#, --apihelp          Prints a quick'n'dirty explanation how to get your API credentials -h, --help             Show this message